BestTimesToVisit.com Logo

 food

-Calgary has a fantastic food scene!
+Calgary has an amazing food scene!
 Explore the Inglewood neighborhood for trendy restaurants and breweries.
-Don't miss trying Alberta beef – it's some of the best in the world.
-Many restaurants offer early bird specials or lunch menus, which are significantly cheaper than dinner.
+Try some classic Canadian dishes like poutine or Nanaimo bars.
+Many restaurants offer early bird specials or lunch menus, which can save you money.

 packing